lhowell55/Qliksense.Extension.amPieChart/README.md

 ![AmPieChart](piechart/amPieChart.png)

-## Installation Procedures
+## Download Procedures

 Download "Qliksense.Extension.amPieChart-master.zip" file.

 ## Installing Extension into Qlik Sense Desktop
 Locate .zip file with extension and unzip it.
 Open the unzipped folder to find another folder "qs-amPieChart" inside.
 Copy that folder and navigate to documents/qlik/sense/extensions and paste the folder there.
-Keey the folder name the same.
+Keep the folder name the same.

 ## Installing Extension into Qlik Sense Server
 Go to your QMC and, in the navigation menu on the left, under “Manage Resources”, click “Extensions”.